mhenr18/mhenr.com/_posts/2013-08-10-3-vec-positioning-for-user-interfaces.md

 title:  "3-Vec positioning for user interfaces"
 ---

+_Note: I anticipate that I'll revisit this topic at a later point, most likely around when I release the UI library I'm building on top of this new positioning model._

 ## Context

 I'm currently working on a native version of Line Rider (which I'll almost